Eager to get into the holiday spirit? Enjoy this selection of winter and Christmas-themed paintings by American, British, and European artists.

 Tag: Nordic

-Gargoyle of the Day: Pohjola Building, Helsinki, Finland
+Gargoyles and Grotesques of the Pohjola Building, Helsinki

 Day 21 of a fine art Advent calendar is a lovely painting of a family dancing around the Christmas tree by Danish artist Viggo Johansen.

-December 17th: New Year’s Night by Julius Johann Ferdinand Kronberg
+New Year’s Night by Julius Kronberg (December 17th)

 A mysterious painting of a figure in the midnight snow on New Year's Eve, by Swedish Symbolist Julius Johann Ferdinand Kronberg.
 For a fine art Advent Calendar.